-Just like my Chocolate Chip Brioche Bread, Chocolate Brioche and Cinnamon Babka, this Christmas bread will make the most perfect festive Christmas Bread to enjoy with your family or to give away as an edible gift!
+Just like my Chocolate Chip Brioche Bread, Chocolate Brioche and Cinnamon Babka, this Christmas bread will make the most perfect festive Christmas breakfast to enjoy with your family or to give away as an edible gift!

 What is a Brioche Bread